bioidiap/bob.db.ijba/doc/guide.rst

 .. warning::

-  As mentioned in the beginning of this subsection, each template has their on probes.
+  As mentioned in the beginning of this subsection, each template has their own probes.
   Hence, it is mandatory to set the keyword ```model_ids``` when fetch files from this protocol.

 .. warning::